 Gravel Road Maintenance

-The Department of Public Works Operations is responsible for the maintenance of approximately 300 center lane miles of gravel roadways within Douglas County.
+The Department of Public Works Operations is responsible for the maintenance of approximately 592 lane miles of gravel roadways within Douglas County.
 These roadways range from rural collectors with several hundred vehicles per day from neighborhoods to local roads that carry less than 20 vehicles per day.
 Due to the nature of gravel roads, periodic routine maintenance is performed to retain a surface that is safe to travel.
 There are several factors that determine the level of maintenance required on a gravel road:

 - Quality of gravel surface

 - Weather conditions